spiderthatcodes/quivr/README.md

 -   surfboard_desc: string | optional; users can add additional details such as color, or other requests

 The only properties that can be updated on this model are whether the order has been reviewed or not, and what the status is.

+## Future Iterations of QUIVR
+- Reviews will be visible from the landing page, along with a short snapshot summary
+- Invoices will be added, so customers can view a collection of them
+- Payment functionality will be integrated by way of Stripe
+- Orders will be searchable by order_id
+- Shapers will be able to bulk-update orders by selecting a checkbox next to each open order, and selecting an order status from a dropdown
+- In-app messaging will connect customers and shapers, should any clarification on orders be required